(Redirected from Lineup)

 - The eighth place hitter's role depends on the league.
 In leagues that use the designated hitter, he is often viewed similarly to the seventh place hitter.
 In leagues in which the pitcher is required to bat, teams will often pitch around the eighth place hitter, so it's desirable to have a patient hitter there.
 It used to be traditional to bat the catcher eighth because the catcher was often changed along with the pitcher.

 - The ninth spot is reserved for the pitcher in non-DH leagues.
 In DH leagues, it is often seen as a second leadoff spot, so teams will pick a batter with leadoff-type skills.
+However, certain managers prefer to bat their pitcher eighth, in order to have a "second lead-off hitter" batting 9th, who will be on base more often when the line-up turns around.

 Some other general rules of thumb include:

 - Left and right handed batters should be mixed up in the order.
-If several left handed batters hit in a row, the team is vulnerable to an effective LOOGY.
+If several left-handed batters hit in a row, the team is vulnerable to an effective LOOGY.

 - It's similarly unwise to bat several slow batters in a row because they'll be vulnerable to the double play.